tc39-transfer/proposal-random-functions/generation-methods.md

 	Otherwise, let |eps| = b/g - (s + a/g).
 5. If |eps| > 0, set |s| to |s|+1.
 6. Return |s|.

+* 52-54 bits of precision; 128 bits consumed.
+* Perfectly uniform, and equidistributed.
+* No rejection sampling at all.
+* Generates all possible floats in the highest exponent; etc, same as the [0,1) method above.
+* Could modify it to consume 64 more bits to densely generate floats, if desired.
+	* If in the next exponent down, take 1 bit to decide between the two possible floats.
+If two exponents down, take 2 bits. etc.
+	* Like, if one endpoint is 2^54, all values generated are even ints right now.
+Probably good to avoid that.
+	* min(52, Max exponent - result exponent) = number of bits to fill in on the little end of mantissa.
+Special case for 0: consume one extra bit for sign (if needed), and count leading 0s from 11 bits to push the exponent range even lower.